houssoli/mule-access-log/README.md

 processing is interrupted before some of these properties are set leading to missing log entry elements.

 E.g.: A requests for a path that has no associated endpoint will be terminated before any message processing is performed.
-In this case only the date, the path and the status (404 - Not Found) will be logged.
+In this case only the date, path and status (404 - Not Found) and content length will be logged.
 Important data such as the remote host and HTTP method will be missing.

 [Apache 2.0]:                 http://www.apache.org/licenses/LICENSE-2.0.html
 [Apache combined log format]: http://httpd.apache.org/docs/1.3/logs.html#combined